 The Security Behind VoIP

 As people continue to accept Voice over Internet Protocol (VoIP) telephony, a growing number of networks and legacy systems are connecting with Internet Service Providers as a means of reducing costs while upgrading to better, more advanced phone features.
-But while businesses are excited about all that VoIP has to offer, there are still some questions with regards to security.
+But while businesses are excited about all that VoIP has to offer, there are still some questions with regard to security.
 How safe and secure is VoIP telephony, anyway?

 - Give thought to the VoIP protocols you choose – The various protocols and vendors for VoIP equipment all come with their advantages and disadvantages.
 Before making a decision, make sure that the equipment will meet your specific needs, not the other way around.
 Having exactly what you need and what you can understand will reduce security risks.